Chuck Davis - African American Dance Ensemble

 Every year Dr. Chuck Davis journeys to Africa to "sit at the feet of the elders."
 His research on the history, music and dance of specific cultural groups enables him to choreograph African American interpretations of authentic material from Africa.
 Videos includes "Lamban," a Griot or historian's dance from the Old Mali Empire, circa 13th century, and "Isicathulo," a gum boot dance of the Shona, Ndebele and Zulu people in Southern Africa.
 Lessons feature an African folktale that is told on the audio, as well as chants, proverbs, Kwanzaa, and ways to develop leadership through dance.
 This unit is grounded in the universal themes of Enduring Values and The Human Family.

-Listen to the Chuck Davis audio tracks (these may take a few seconds to load, depending on your internet speed):
+Listen to the Chuck Davis audio tracks (these may take a few seconds to load, depending on your internet speed) Please note the first two videos consist of audio only:

 Watch the Chuck Davis introduction and video of the "Lamban" Dance: